 Recipe Tips

-EXPERT TIP: Pour the plant milk on top of the coffee and then add a splash of milk.
+EXPERT TIP: Pour the plant milk on top of the coffee and then add a splash of cream.
 You'll get a really beautiful effect as the coffee and milk swirl together.
-If you're serving his drink for guests be sure to serve right away and with a straw for each person to stir their drink themselves.
+If you're serving his drink to guests be sure to serve right away and with a straw for each person to stir their drink themselves.

 Snacks to serve with Iced Coffee